コンテンツにスキップ

 "When I was in high school, I commuted to Motomachi from Tokyo every day.

-The hill that ran through the foreign cemetery from the station to my school was steep, and I remember being out of breath every day while walking up it.
+The slope from the station to the school, which passed through the foreign cemetery, was steep, and I remember being out of breath every day while climbing it.

-The area where I spent my student days is home to the foreign cemetery, Western-style buildings in Yamate, and Chinatown, and gives the impression of being a stylish, artistic town where you can feel the atmosphere of foreign countries close by.
+The area where I spent my student days is home to the foreign cemetery, Western-style buildings in Yamate, and Chinatown, giving the impression of being a stylish, artistic town where you can feel the atmosphere of a foreign country close at hand.

 Recently, the Yokohama Triennale has been a hot topic, and I think that many people are becoming interested in art.
-When I had a solo exhibition at a gallery in Motomachi, I was impressed by how everyone there seemed to enjoy art in a very casual way.
+When I had a solo exhibition at a gallery in Motomachi, I was left with the strong impression that everyone was enjoying art in a very casual way.

-After graduating from high school, he left Japan to go to college in the U.S. His life abroad gave him the opportunity to reexamine Japan and his own future, and he told us about the feelings he had towards Kannon Bodhisattva.
+After graduating from high school, he left Japan to attend university in the United States.
+Living abroad gave him the opportunity to reexamine Japan and his own future, and he spoke of the feelings he developed towards Kannon Bodhisattva.

-"Studying abroad in the US at university gave me the opportunity to look at my own country from a different perspective.
+"Studying abroad in the United States at university allowed me to look at my own country from a different perspective.

-When foreigners asked me about Japan, there was a lot I didn't know, so I wanted to learn more about Japan and share it with more people, so I explored this by visiting shrines and temples, learning how to wear kimono and Japanese painting.
+When foreigners asked me about Japan, there was a lot I didn't know, so I wanted to learn more about Japan and share it with more people, and so I began to explore this on my own by visiting shrines and temples, learning how to wear kimono, and Japanese painting.

 The one that attracted me the most was the Kannon statue.

-I found Kannon very familiar because of its similar appearance to humans, and when I learned that there are many different forms of Kannon, as well as other deities such as Tathagata, Myo-o and Tenbu, I became even more interested.
+The fact that Kannon has a similar appearance to humans makes it very familiar to me, and I became even more interested when I learned that there are many different forms of Kannon, as well as other deities such as Tathagata, Myo-o, and Tenbu.

-More than anything, when I stood face to face with the Kannon, my heart was warmed by its profound beauty, its capacity for generosity, and the many layers of prayer that reside within it that have transcended the ages.
+Above all, when I faced the Kannon, I was moved by its profound beauty, its capacity for tolerance, and the many layers of prayer that reside within it that have transcended the ages.

-"I was in the middle of job hunting and worried about my future career when the 3/11 earthquake happened.
-Prayers from all over the world were sent to Japan, and I was deeply moved by the fact that those prayers have nothing to do with country or religion.
-This strongly influenced me to decide to become a painter."
+"I was in the midst of job hunting and worried about my future career when the Great East Japan Earthquake occurred.
+Prayers from all over the world were sent to Japan, and I was deeply moved by the fact that the hearts of those prayers had nothing to do with country or religion.
+This strongly influenced my decision to become a painter."

-There are probably many people who have learned about the profession of Kannon painter for the first time through this column.
-For me, Kannon is an absolute being, and I have never had the opportunity to come into contact with it from the perspective of art.
-I felt a little nervous, wondering whether I would be able to understand it.
+This column is likely the first time many people have heard of the profession of Kannon painter.
+For me, too, Kannon is an absolute being, and I had never had the opportunity to come into contact with it from an artistic perspective.
+I felt a little nervous, wondering if I would ever be able to understand it.

-Despite my worries, the Kannon painted on canvases of various sizes, surrounded by gentle colors and beautiful flowers, smiles quietly and enters my heart.
-I was surprised at how many different expressions can be seen through just that one smile.
+Despite my worries, the Kannon Bodhisattva painted on canvases of various sizes, surrounded by gentle colors and beautiful flowers, smiles quietly and enters my heart.
+I was surprised to see how much variety there is in that single smile.
 Compassion, beauty, grace, and love.
-Until now, I had always had an image of Kannon as being "quiet," but the Kannon she painted coexists with the seasons and nature, and "moves" in colorful scenes.
+Until now, I had always had an image of Kannon as being rather "still," but the Kannon Bodhisattva painted by her seems to coexist with the seasons and nature, and is "moving" in the colorful scenes.

-"I think there are many people who have no interest in Kannon or don't understand it very well.
+"I think there are many people who are not interested in Kannon or don't know much about it.

-I hope that people will enjoy my works freely and with ease, without feeling that they have to be viewed in a certain way just because they are Kannon statues.
+I hope that people will be able to view my works freely and casually, without feeling that they have to be viewed in a certain way just because they are Kannon statues.

-At each solo exhibition, I try to convey a certain message through a theme, but I hope that my artworks will resonate with everyone.
-I hope that everyone will appreciate the way they interpret my work and cherish the emotions they feel.
+At each solo exhibition, I try to convey a message I want to convey at that time through a theme, but I also hope that the artwork will resonate with everyone.
+I hope that everyone will cherish what they feel, in their own way.

 "Please feel free to view it however you like."
-Just as these words suggest, the work itself tells us, "You can enjoy it however you like."
+Just as he said, the work itself tells us, "You can enjoy it however you like."

-For example, when you visit a Western art museum, you can enjoy many paintings as art, even if you are not aware that they have a religious background.
-The Kannon statues painted by Momeka are a perfect example of this.
-Even those who are not familiar with Buddhism can enjoy the work without feeling intimidated, and can appreciate it even more deeply by gaining some knowledge.
+For example, when you visit a Western art museum, you can enjoy many paintings as art without knowing that they have religious backgrounds.
+This is also true of Mokutaka's Kannon statues; even those unfamiliar with Buddhism can enjoy them without any reservations, and can appreciate them even more deeply by gaining knowledge.

-One piece that symbolizes this friendliness and freedom is “Kokotama,” designed with a cute, round shape.
+One piece that symbolizes this friendliness and freedom is "Kokotama," designed with a round and adorable shape.

 "Kokotama is written as "jewel of the heart" and pronounced "kokotama".

-In Buddhism it is a jewel, in Shinto it is a peach to ward off evil, and in nature it is shaped like a bud or teardrop.
+In Buddhism it is a jewel, in Shinto it is a peach to ward off evil, and in nature it is shaped like a bud or drop of water.

-By painting these plump, warm shapes, I hoped to create a piece that people could hold in their hands and enjoy looking at up close.
+By painting on this plump, warm shape, I hoped to create a piece that people could hold in their hands and enjoy looking at up close.

-Kokotama was born with the hope that this piece would be a beautiful pearl that would honestly reflect the heart of the person who holds it in their hands."
+Kokotama was born with the hope that this piece would be a beautiful jewel that would honestly reflect the heart of the person who holds it in their hands.

-Not only on canvas, but also through works such as wooden spheres, visitors can experience Buddhism, which is deeply rooted in the country, from various perspectives.
+Not only are the works on canvas, but also works that are expressed in wooden spheres allow visitors to experience Buddhism, which is deeply rooted in this country, from various perspectives.

-And the Kannon Bodhisattva that Momeka draws is not just friendly, but also has the mercy and strength that only Kannon Bodhisattva can have.
-When I asked her about the thoughts that she holds dear when working on her art, she told me about her sincere feelings towards Kannon Bodhisattva.
+The Kannon Bodhisattva that Momiji draws is not just friendly, but also has the compassion and strength that only Kannon Bodhisattva can have.
+When I asked her about the thoughts that she values when working on her art, she told me about her sincere feelings towards Kannon Bodhisattva.

-"I'm grateful to have the opportunity to work as a Kannon painter.
+"I am grateful to be able to work as a Kannon painter.

-I think that it is difficult to draw Kannon just by wanting to draw it.
-Knowledge is important, but visiting the temple with your own feet, experiencing it with your own body, and facing the Kannon will gradually lead to a step towards creating a work.
+I think that Kannon is something that is difficult to paint just because you want to.
+Knowledge is important, but visiting the temple with your own feet, experiencing it, and facing the Kannon will gradually lead you to the next step towards creating your own work.

-What is the history of each temple and Kannon statue, what are the feelings of the local people who have cherished them, and what is the area like?
-I take my time to research and visit the temples and Kannon statues, and delve into the things that interest me and that interest me.
-When it comes to Buddhist statues, it's best to see them in person, rather than in photos or videos, and most of all, there are many things that become clear when I learn about the type of temple and area they are in.
+What is the history of each temple and Kannon statue, what are the feelings of the local people who have cherished it, and what is the area like?
+I take my time to research, visit the temples, and delve into the things that interest me and that pique my interest.
+When it comes to Buddhist statues, it's best to see them in person, rather than through photos or videos, and above all, there are many things that become clearer when I learn about the type of temple and area they are in.

-If I hit a dead end at any point in this research, I sometimes think to myself, "Now is not the time to paint this Kannon statue, so I should not push myself too hard," and give up.
-Up until now, I have been able to paint many Kannon statues through chance or mysterious connections, and I treasure these encounters and connections, carefully painting each and every piece that I am able to paint at the moment.
-I think it is special to be able to paint Kannon, who is the object of prayer, so I would like to continue to do my best as long as I am allowed to do so, with gratitude in my heart for the opportunity to paint every day.
+If I hit a dead end somewhere in this research, I sometimes think to myself, "Now is not the time to paint this Kannon statue," and give up.
+Up until now, I have been able to paint many Kannon statues by chance or through strange connections, and I treasure the encounters and connections I have had at each stage, carefully painting each piece that I am able to paint at this time.
+I think it is special that I have been given the opportunity to paint Kannon, an object of prayer, so I want to continue to do my best as long as I am allowed to do so, with gratitude in my heart for the opportunity to paint every day."

-Last year, I was asked by Miidera Temple to draw the Gohonzon for the first time.
+Last year, I was commissioned by Mii-dera Temple to paint the Gohonzon for the first time.

-Until then, I had never based a painting on a specific Buddhist statue, so it was a difficult challenge, but it was a very valuable experience.
+Until then, I had never painted a work based on a specific Buddhist statue, so it was a difficult challenge, but it was a very valuable experience.

-Later, I had the opportunity to paint the principal image at Hasedera Temple in Nara.
+Later, I had the opportunity to paint the principal image of Hasedera Temple in Nara.

-If I am given the opportunity to draw the Gohonzon again, I would definitely like to try it again.
+If I ever have the opportunity to draw the Gohonzon again, I would definitely like to try it again.

-Once the coronavirus pandemic is over, I hope to hold a solo exhibition in places I haven't had the chance to before and to share my work with the world.
+Once the coronavirus pandemic is over, I hope to be able to hold solo exhibitions in places where I have not yet had the chance, and to share my work with the world.
 I have big dreams."

 She concluded by explaining what led her to become a Kannon painter:

 "Anyone can pray.
-And the feeling of praying for someone else's happiness has not changed from the past to the present.
-I believe that the Buddhist statues that have been cherished for many years are imbued with that spirit of prayer.
+And the desire to pray for someone's happiness has not changed from the past to the present.
+I believe that the Buddhist statues that have been cherished for many years are imbued with the spirit of prayer.

-My first step as a Kannon painter was my strong desire to create artwork that would touch as many people as possible with that prayerful spirit and connect it to the future.”
+My first step as a Kannon painter was my strong desire to paint artwork that would touch as many people as possible with that prayerful spirit and cherish it and pass it on to the future.

-The works of Moneka, who has embarked on her career as a Kannon painter, and the prayers she depicts touch people's hearts, and those prayers are then passed on to someone else.
-Now that prayers are needed all over the world, I too quietly pray that her works will reach as many people as possible around the world.
+The works of Momiji, who has embarked on her career as a Kannon painter, and the prayers she depicts, touch people's hearts, and those prayers are then passed on to someone else.
+At a time when prayers are needed all over the world, I too quietly pray that her works will reach as many people as possible around the world.

 【profile】